What is Web Content Strategy?

 Site owners are the University professionals who have final say and approval over the content of a website.
 Each website needs at least one site owner.
 Multiple owners for the same site should be named sparingly.

-Site editors are University professionals who are trained by the Web Services team to handle routine or day-to-day updates on their unit’s website.
-Each website should have roughly two site editors, who are named by their site owner.
-Site editors should be professional faculty or staff members.
+Site editors are University professional faculty and staff members who are trained by the Web Services team to handle routine or day-to-day updates on their unit’s website.
+Editors are named by their site owner.

 The Web Services team can also act as your website’s editor.
 Site owners simply need to file a Web Services ticket and we’ll be in touch.